 Where Do You Get Insight?

-You can just wait for insight to strike, as it did Ray Croc in 1954.
+You can just wait for insight to strike, as it did Ray Kroc in 1954.
 You can train yourself to be more observant so that you are more likely to see it.
 But you might still wait a long time.

 Instead, you can look for insight with a combination of diligence, curiosity, experience and know-how.
 Many strategy frameworks help you process information to make it easier to extract insight, if they're used well.
 (See Strategic Tools for Analysis.)